sersad-ru/UniKey/README.md

 ### Serial configuration
 In addition to emulating HID devices, UniKey also sends and receives messages via a COM port.
 You can connect to it using any COM terminal program.
 Port specification: `9600 8N1`.
-This connection can be used to configure devise settings.
+This connection can be used to configure device settings.

 Available configuration commands are: